olmallet81/URT/README.md

 ![graphs4](https://cloud.githubusercontent.com/assets/20603093/21899911/e52af612-d8e9-11e6-9760-88e16cac48a6.png)

 ### Observations
 We can see that for small sample sizes R6 classes wrapper performance is pretty poor due to the extensive use of interpreted code, however Rcpp functions wrapper performance is comparable with the original C++ code.
-For large sample size this difference in term of performance tends to disappear.
+For large sample size this difference tends to disappear as performances are converging.